JiwonPark-97/spreadsheet/GUI/README.md

 # Comments to Evaluators:

-    When asking to save the data, I tried to call FileMenuSave method, but the next line is always excecuted before FileMenuSave finishes.
+    When asking to save the data, I tried to call FileMenuSave method to avoid repeating code, but the next line was always excecuted before
+    FileMenuSave finishes.
 Therefore, I decided to copy and paste FileMenuSave to FileMenuNew and FileMenuOpen.